 The Aging and Long Term Support Administration (ALTSA) within the Washington Department of Health and Human Services identifies numerous types of abuse that can affect residents of nursing homes.
 Below is a summary of those, with reference to their legal definitions under Washington’s vulnerable adult protection statute.
 Physical abuse.

 Defined under Washington law as “the willful action of inflicting bodily injury or physical mistreatment” including without limitation “striking with or without an object, slapping, pinching, choking, kicking, shoving, or prodding.”
 Physical abuse can also include improper use of physical restraints, which the law defines as “the inappropriate use of chemical, physical, or mechanical restraints for convenience or discipline or in a manner that [is inconsistent with law or medical authorization].”
 Sexual abuse.

 Defined by law as “any form of nonconsensual sexual conduct, including but not limited to unwanted or inappropriate touching, rape, sodomy, sexual coercion, sexually explicit photographing, and sexual harassment.”
 Mental or emotional abuse.
 This form of nursing home abuse is defined as “a willful verbal or nonverbal action that threatens, humiliates, harasses, coerces, intimidates, isolates, unreasonably confines, or punishes a vulnerable adult” including “ridiculing, yelling, or swearing.”
 Exploitation.

 The law recognizes two forms of illegal exploitation of a vulnerable adult nursing home resident.
 One is personal exploitation, defined as “an act of forcing, compelling, or exerting undue influence over a vulnerable adult causing the vulnerable adult to act in a way that is inconsistent with relevant past behavior, or causing the vulnerable adult to perform services for the benefit of another.”
 The other is financial exploitation, which is “the illegal or improper use, control over, or withholding of the property, income, resources, or trust funds of the vulnerable adult by any person or entity for any person’s or entity’s profit or advantage other than for the vulnerable adult’s profit or advantage.”
 Neglect.

 Neglect of a vulnerable adult in a nursing home constitutes “a pattern of conduct or inaction by a person or entity with a duty of care that fails to provide the goods and services that maintain physical or mental health of a vulnerable adult, or that fails to avoid or prevent physical or mental harm or pain to a vulnerable adult; or (b) an act or omission by a person or entity with a duty of care that demonstrates a serious disregard of consequences of such a magnitude as to constitute a clear and present danger to the vulnerable adult’s health, welfare, or safety,” including by putting the adult’s health at risk with a controlled substance.
+Abandonment.

+This occurs through “action or inaction by a person or entity with a duty of care for a vulnerable adult that leaves the vulnerable person without the means or ability to obtain necessary food, clothing, shelter, or health care.”
 Nursing home employees, contractors, or management (or, for that matter, any other persons) who commit, permit, or fail to prevent any of the above acts face potential liability for damages, including attorney fees, under Washington’s vulnerable adult protection statute.
 Residents and their families who wish to pursue an action for damages should consult with an experienced Seattle nursing home abuse attorney.